GitSoks/mqtt-led-controller-ui/README.md

 ### Dependencies

-Have a look at the [requirements.txt](requirements.txt) file for all dependencies.
+Take a look at the [requirements.txt](requirements.txt) file for all dependencies.

 The following third party Python packages are used in this project:

 * [NiceGui](https://nicegui.io/) - A Python library for building web-based GUIs.
 * [Paho MQTT](https://pypi.org/project/paho-mqtt/) - A Python MQTT client library.

-You may also need to install to install docker and docker-compose on your machine to run the docker-compose.yaml file and the included MQTT broker.
+You may also need to install docker and docker-compose on your machine to run the docker-compose.yaml file and the included MQTT broker.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>